mehrnoosh-rigi/markdown-cv/index.md

 Being responsible for the Qasimodo project, which is specialized for following and running the scripted testing files.
 - Mostly doing new features and solving bugs in the Front End with the JavaScript combined with React/Redux and GraphQl technologies.
 - Partially doing the Back End for new features and bug fixing with Clojure and GraphQL.
-- Responsible for writing unit test in Back End for new features.
+- Responsible for writing unit test in Back End for the new features.
 - Responsible Continuous Integration testing for the compatibility between Front End and Back End.(Compatible with Jenkins Pipe Line, with gherkin and JavaScript)

 `June 2013 - August 2016`